-Governance Review
+Governance Review and further development

-During the year, the Board undertook a full review of the governance framework, documenting processes and responsibilities to ensure that all areas of risk were subject to management oversight and Board challenge.
+During the previous year, the Board undertook a full review of the governance framework, documenting processes and responsibilities to ensure that all areas of risk were subject to management oversight and Board challenge.
 This work was reviewed by an independent third party who made some further recommendations.
-As a direct result, the Board reformed its committee structure as follows:
+The reformed committee structure is now fully operational as follows: